Minor in Sociology

 This minor consists of two mandatory courses.
 First, there is the Criminal Behaviour course, which provides a firm theoretical basis.
 Policy - policy research, formulating and testing solutions for social problems – is also a key element of this minor.
 You learn about it in the Policy and Evaluation Research course.

 There is considerable freedom of choice in this minor.
 You can choose to explore a specific theme in depth (like social networks).
 Or you could choose to develop your research skills further.
-For example, the Policy and Evaluation Research, Practical: Models of Measurement in Sociological Research courses are eminently suitable for that.
+For example, the Policy and Evaluation Research and Measurement and modelling with social data courses are eminently suitable for that.
 With this minor, you become familiar with examining social problems and coming up with solutions, and you can develop further in the field of your choice as a sociologist or policy sociologist!

 In other words, if you are interested in social themes and want to learn how to research, understand and solve them, then the Sociology: Contemporary Problems minor is for you!
 This minor is suitable for students aspiring to a career in practical research or policy practice after their Bachelor's programme.